xmos/xcore_iot/README.md

 - Code Examples - Examples showing a variety of XCore features based on bare-metal and FreeRTOS programming.
 - Documentation - Getting started guides, references and API guides.

 The SDK is designed to be used in conjunction with the xcore.ai Explorer board and the Voice Reference evaluation kit.
-The example applications compile targeting these board.
+The example applications compile targeting these boards.
 Further information about the Explorer board, the Voice Reference evaluation kit, and xcore.ai devices is available to on [www.xmos.ai](https://www.xmos.ai/).

 ## Build Status